jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 ???
 - create the file ../features/request.feature
+- note @api and @javascript at top -indicate to use Drupal APIs and Selenium for all tests within this feature file
 - @api - required if we want to use Drupal specific steps definitions to setup or validate
 - Background - execute the step definitions for every scenario
   - Creating users in the background so they can be referenced in later scenarios within the same feature